Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained through volunteer work or through internships
+- Provide any relevant experiences you’ve gained by volunteering or internships

-- Highlight any accomplishments or responsibilities you fulfilled in these positions.
+- Highlight any accomplishments or responsibilities you held in these roles

 References: